Dream Stele

-The Dream Stele, also called the Sphinx Stele, is an epigraphic stele erected between the front paws of the Great Sphinx of Giza by the ancient Egyptian pharaoh Thutmose IV in the first year of the king's reign, 1401 BC, during the 18th Dynasty.
+The Dream Stele, also called the Sphinx Stele, is an epigraphic stele erected between the front paws of the Great Sphinx of Giza by the ancient Egyptian pharaoh Thutmose IV in the first year of the king's reign around 1401 BC, during the 18th Dynasty.
 As was common with other New Kingdom rulers, the epigraph makes claim to a divine legitimisation of kingship.

 Location and description

 The Dream Stele is a rectangular stele made of granite, 3.6 m tall and weighing 15 tons.
 It originally formed the back wall of a small open-air chapel built by Thutmose IV between the paws of the Sphinx.
-It was rediscovered in 1818 during Giovanni Battista Caviglia's clearance of the Sphinx.
+It was rediscovered in 1818 during Giovanni Caviglia's clearance of the Sphinx.
 The stele itself is a reused door lintel from the entry to the mortuary temple of Khafre as pivot sockets on the back of the stele match those at the threshold of the temple.

 The scene in the lunette shows Thutmose IV on the left and right making offerings and libations to the Sphinx, which sits on a high pedestal with a door at the base.
 This is likely an artistic device used to raise the Sphinx above the head and shoulders of the king but it has contributed to the idea that a temple or passageway exists beneath the Sphinx.